-A perfect example is our e-Stage for Metal software, which automates the generation of support structures for Metal AM.
+A perfect example is our e-Stage for Metal software, which automates the generation of support structures for metal AM.
 This software reduces data preparation time by 90%, cuts support removal time by 50% and allows a powder recuperation of nearly 100%.
-Another example is our automated nesting option for Laser Sintering builds.
+Another example is our automated nesting option for laser sintering builds.
 It allows 25% more parts to be built on one machine, leading to increased machine productivity.
 In addition, the automated nesting reduces the human labor from 8 hours to 40 minutes.

 Besides automation, productivity can also be increased by using simulation software.
 Simulation helps operators to predict and analyze the behavior of a part during physical production by creating a virtual prototype, allowing them to optimize their build preparation and reduce the amount of costly reprints and fails.
 By applying simulation in our own production process, we were able to produce the same parts at the same quality 42% faster.
 Today, 10 to 15% of metal parts fail and need to be reprinted.
-Printing failed or unsuitable parts is very costly, especially for Metal 3D Printing.
+Printing failed or unsuitable parts is very costly, especially for metal 3D printing.

-As more and more companies are adopting 3D Printing as an alternative manufacturing technology, service bureaus are operating in a more cost-competitive environment than ever.
+As more and more companies are adopting 3D printing as an alternative manufacturing technology, service bureaus are operating in a more cost-competitive environment than ever.
 As a result, they are looking for ways to scale their operations, increase productivity and reduce the overall cost.
-Software, and especially simulation software, will help them to drive down today’s primary cost drivers and scale up to meet the demands of tomorrow’s customer.
+Software, and especially simulation software, will help them to drive down today’s primary cost drivers and scale up to meet the demands of tomorrow’s customers.